David Reubeni: European travels

-In Venice he reported to Clement VII, claiming to represent a mission from the Jews of the east.
-He attracted funding from a Jewish painter named Mose, and Felice, a Jewish merchant for travel to Rome.
-The same month Reubeni entered the city while riding a white horse.
+In Venice, he reported to Pope Clement VII, claiming to represent a mission from the Jews of the east.
+He attracted funding from a Jewish painter, Mose, and a Jewish merchant, Felice, for travel to Rome.
+The same month, Reubeni entered the city while riding a white horse.

 Reubeni obtained an audience with Cardinal Giles of Viterbo and Pope Clement VII.
-To the latter he told a tale of a Jewish kingdom ruled over by his brother Joseph Reubeni in Arabia, where the sons of Moses dwelt near the Sambation River.
+To the latter, he told a tale of a Jewish kingdom in Arabia ruled by his brother, Joseph Reubeni, where the sons of Moses dwelt near the Sambation River.
 He brought letters from Portuguese captains confirming his statements.
 The Portuguese minister, Miguel da Silva, reported to his court that Reubeni might be useful in obtaining allies.
 The Portuguese were competing against Selim I, who had seized Egypt in 1521 and diverted the valuable spice trade.

-Jewish people raised money privately to give to Reubeni for his travel to Almeirim, the residence of King John III of Portugal, which he reached in November 1525.
-At first the king promised him a force of eight ships and 4,000 cannon.
-Engaged in persecuting suspected marranos, the king found it difficult to enter into an alliance with a Jew.
+Jewish people raised money privately to support Reubeni's travel to Almeirim, the residence of King John III of Portugal, which he reached in November 1525.
+At first, the king promised him a force of eight ships and 4,000 cannons.
+Engaged in persecuting suspected marranos, the king found it difficult to ally with a Jew.
 While they were negotiating, the king refrained from interfering with conversos.

-Reubeni's striking appearance-a swarthy dwarf in Oriental costume-and messianic claims attracted the attention of Diego Pires, a descendant of conversos and a secretary to the High Court of Appeals of Portugal.
-Despite Reubeni's opposition, Pires returned to his Jewish roots, circumcised himself and took the name of Solomon Molcho.
+Reubeni's striking appearance—a swarthy dwarf in Oriental costume—and messianic claims attracted the attention of Diego Pires, a descendant of conversos and a secretary to the High Court of Appeals of Portugal.
+Despite Reubeni's opposition, Pires returned to his Jewish roots, circumcised himself and took the Hebrew name Solomon Molcho (שלמה מולכו.
 Jewish ambassadors from the Barbary States visited Reubeni at the Portuguese court.
 Some conversos were so excited by this activity that they rose in arms near Badajoz, where they freed a converso woman from the Inquisition.
-Portuguese authorities became worried about Reubeni's mission and the dangers of popular unrest.
+Portuguese authorities became concerned about Reubeni's mission and the dangers posed by widespread unrest.
 Reubeni then went to Avignon to take his cause to the papal court, and afterward to Milan.
-There he again met Molcho, who had traveled to the East and made messianic claims.
-In Milan the two adventurers quarreled.
-Reubeni went to Venice, where the Senate appointed a commission to review his plans for obtaining assistance from the Jews in the East.
+There he met Molcho again, who had traveled to the East and made messianic claims.
+In Milan, the two quarreled.
+Reubeni went to Venice, where the Venetian Senate appointed a commission to review his plans for obtaining assistance from the Jews in the East.